01. Youth mental health and wellbeing

 Racism and sexism lie at the intersection of the problem of sex, gender, and race.
 At that very intersection there are different types of sexual, gender, and/or racial stereotypes and prejudices that young people of colour or African descent face.
 People who have two oppressed identities (for example a queer person of colour who belongs to a racial and gender minority group) do not only experience the sum of those oppressions, but also different kinds of oppressions.
 And if it is a person with even more identities, a transgender woman of colour for example, therefore, multiple systems in her life are intersecting to create unique brand of racial, gender, sexual discriminations.
 So, we need to understand race, gender, and sex since they form overlapping forms of discrimination on grounds of race, sex, gender.

 Racial discrimination, in the general sense, incorporates three elements, which hold true in every situation or setting: (1).
 Attitudes: our racial stereotypes and racial prejudices of how we see or perceive ourselves; how we see or perceive others; and of how we see or perceive the context.
 Here, the orientation of feelings of anger and frustrations are turned inwards.
 (2).
 Behaviours: our actions in relation to our attitudes.
 Behaviours can be hostile and aggressive, or in contrast, they can be more peaceful and understanding.
 If hostile and aggressive, the orientation of feelings of anger and frustration are turned outward, in verbal or physical form.
 (3).
 Sources: are the elements such as poverty and inequality, social and cultural norms, cultural and social values, patriarchy or power relations, and oppressive laws, policies, and institutions.
-It is when our assumptions and beliefs about ourselves, others, and the context are fuelled and supported by Sources that our Attitudes and Behaviours become the contributing factors in the production, the reproduction, or the perpetuation of racial discrimination.
+It is when our assumptions and beliefs about ourselves, others, and the context are fuelled and supported by Sources that our Attitudes and Behaviours become the contributing factors in production and perpetuation of racial discrimination.
 That is: Attitudes + Behaviours + Sources = Racial discrimination.

 Racial discrimination often occurs without amounting to racism.
 So, it is not racism that determines whether racial discrimination exists or not.
 So, what amounts to racism: Racial discrimination and racism do not occur together, so it is crucial to identify them as separate elements.
 Racism occurs when racial discrimination exists and the measures or the means to curb or transform it have failed.
 (1).
 From the above example of racial discrimination, it can be observed that if the Sources could be developed and gain sufficient negative, contradictory attitudes and behaviours, then, the situation evolves into racial discrimination, but not necessary into racism.
 (2).
 It is when one’s attitudes and behaviours result in abusive reactions in a verbal, physical, or psychological form toward a racialised individual, and they are supported by emerging sources that an identifiable situation of racism is born.
 Attitudes + Behaviours + Sources + Discriminated against = Racism.